Engee documentation

 Description

-Block General CRC Generator HDL Optimized, which is similar to block General CRC Generator, generates cyclic redundancy check (CRC) bits and appends them to the input data.
-The General CRC Generator HDL Optimized block is optimised for HDL code generation.
+Block General CRC Generator HDL Optimized, which is similar to the block General CRC Generator generates control bits by cyclic redundancy check (CRC) and adds them to the input data.
+Block General CRC Generator HDL Optimized optimized for HDL code generation.
 Instead of processing the entire frame at once, the block receives and returns a stream of data samples with accompanying control signals.
-The control signals indicate the validity of the samples and the frame boundaries.
-To achieve higher throughput, the block accepts vector data up to CRC length and implements a parallel architecture.
+The control signals indicate the accuracy of the samples and the frame boundaries.
+To achieve higher throughput, the block accepts vector data up to CRC in length and implements a parallel architecture.

 Ports